asifsahadh/fusion-retrieval-and-reranking/readme.md

 ## Fusion Retrieval & Reranking based RAG
-#### _An implementation of Fusion Retrieval based RAG, Reranking based RAG, and a Hybrid RAG that combines both._
+#### _An implementation and comparison of Fusion Retrieval based RAG, Reranking based RAG, and a Hybrid RAG that combines both._

 ---